Universally Robust Quantum Control

 The approach outlined above for designing generalized robustness requirements can be readily carried over to more complex systems.
 In the Supplementary Material \cite{SupMat} we show additional results that illustrate how this framework can be used to robustly generate entangled states in many-body systems.

-{\bf \emph{Conclusion.--}} We have introduced a versatile method, universally robust control (URC), to mitigate the effects of unknown sources of error.
+{\bf \emph{Conclusion.--}} We have introduced a versatile method, universally robust control, to mitigate the effects of unknown sources of error.
 By recasting the impact of an arbitrary perturbation to the systems in terms of a single object, here captured by the superoperator in Eq.~\eqref{eq:bare_suoperop}, we showed that since this superoperator has no explicit dependence on the precise operator form of the error, it can be efficiently minimized to provide the necessary, highly robust, control pulses.
+This goes beyond previous approaches \cite{green2013,khodjasteh2009,khodjasteh2009pra} since it provides a unifying framework for achieving universal robustness for \textit{arbitrary} finite-dimensional quantum systems, while concurrently defining a concise methodology to implement numerical optimization to achieve robust controls in practice.
 We demonstrated the effectiveness of our approach for the realization of single- and two-qubit quantum gates, and have shown that it can be generalized to tackle state control problems or to the case of classical fluctuations~\cite{Kiely2021}.
 Furthermore, we have demonstrated that the URC formalism can exploit partial information about the source of errors to build arbitrary robustness requirements into the optimal control problem.
-When combined with powerful numerical optimization techniques, we expect this flexible approach to be able to tackle a broad class of questions in quantum control which are of key importance for the development of quantum technologies.
-For instance, what is the fundamental trade-off between robustness and experimental constraints (such as bandwidth or evolution time)? how much control resources are required to achieve various levels of robustness in a quantum device?
+When combined with powerful numerical optimization techniques, we expect this flexible approach to be able to tackle a broad class of questions in quantum control.
+For instance exploring the fundamental trade-off between robustness and experimental constraints (such as bandwidth or evolution time), or determining what control resources are required to achieve various levels of robustness in a quantum device.
 Finally, as our protocol introduces control pulses which dynamically implement $1$-designs, this could be generalized to other $t$-designs which can be readily exploited for quantum computing protocols such as randomized benchmarking~\cite{nakata2021}.